oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 >   - **QoS 2: "Exactly once"**, where message are assured to arrive exactly once.
 This level could be used, for example, with billing systems where duplicate or lost messages could lead to incorrect charges being applied.
 > - _Proposed_:  QoS 1 is appropriate for at least most OpenC2 applications and should be specified as the default.
 In most cases the overhead of QoS 2 does not seem justified.

+## 2.5 MQTT Client Identifier

+As described in [mqtt-v3.1.1](#mqtt-v3.1.1) Section 3.1, _CONNECT – Client requests
+a connection to a Server_, the Client Identifier (ClientId) is a required field in the CONNECT control packet.
+Further requirements are contained in Section 3.1.3.1, _Client Identifier_, which defines the ClientId as a UTF-8 string containing only letters and numbers of between 1 and 23 bytes (MQTT servers may accept longer ClientIds).
+[mqtt-v3.1.1](#mqtt-v3.1.1) provides no further definition regarding the format or assignment of ClientIds.

+> **NOTE**: the approach for creating ClientIds for OpenC2 MQTT clients is TBD.

 # 3 Protocol Mappings